spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 Both Demo Shops can also be expanded with separate [features](/docs/scos/user/features/{{site.version}}/features.html) and modules.

-### Installing Spryker with Docker
+### Install Spryker with Docker

 When installing Spryker, we recommend starting with a Docker SDK environment.
-It features a lightweight environment that is closer to a production implementation.
+It features a lightweight environment that is closer to production implementation.
 This option includes Docker and related tools to build and run containers that match your requirements.

 To start developing your Spryker in Docker, see [Installing Spryker with Docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).
 Spryker can be run on MacOS, Linux, and Windows with WSL1 or WSL2.

 * Make sure you have all of the necessary [prerequisites before installing docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html#prerequisites).
 * Once you have the necessary prerequisites set up, you can then [choose your installation mode with your OS](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html#installation).
 You can install docker in modes for Development, Demo, or add it to an existing project.

-#### The Deploy File
+#### The deploy file

 When working with a local environment, you should use the  [deploy.dev.yml](/docs/scos/dev/the-docker-sdk/202108.0/deploy-file/deploy-file.html) file.